 This means that if you’re a small boutique selling women’s clothes for example, you will never be able to compete with the likes of ASOS for the search term ‘women’s dresses.’

-Using irrelevant keywords
+2. You’re using irrelevant keywords

 Companies often pick keywords with high search volumes but don’t pay enough attention to how suitable they actually are.
 In order to drive the right traffic to your site and convert visitors into customers, you need to choose keywords that match the concerns of those landing on your website.